ibm-cloud-docs/discovery-data/migrate-wks.md

 To start using your {{site.data.keyword.knowledgestudioshort}} model immediately, export the model from {{site.data.keyword.knowledgestudioshort}} and import it to {{site.data.keyword.discoveryshort}} as a machine learning enrichment.

 When you import a {{site.data.keyword.knowledgestudioshort}} model to use as is in {{site.data.keyword.discoveryshort}}, root-level entity types that were defined in the model can be recognized when they occur in your documents.
 Any mentions of entity subtypes that occur are identified as mentions of the parent entity type.
 The subtype entities themselves are not preserved.
 If you want the model to continue to distinguish between different subtypes of an entity, you must take extra steps.
 For more information, see [Retaining subtype information](#migrate-wks-subtypes).

-Relations and coreferences from the {{site.data.keyword.knowledgestudioshort}} machine learning model are not represented, neither are any custom dictionaries that are associated with the model.

 You cannot continue to update a model that you import as an ML enrichment.
 {: note}